landportal/landbook-importers/FAOSTAT_Importer/README.rst

 In order to generate the relatives indicators, the indicator FAO-6601-5110 (Land area) MUST be generated.

 To select the indicators to generate, you need to:
-* describe them in to the configuration.ini
+* describe them in to the configuration-XXXX.ini
 * add them into the section [INDICATORS], in the codes list
 * add them in the "indicator_names.txt"
 * add them in the \es\weso\faostat\translator\translator_const